whitesmith/prosperent/README.md

 Improving Prosperent
 --------------------
 This gem is still under development.
-It lacks of tests and more calls.
+It lacks of tests and more calls, so use it at your own risk.
 Pull requests that add more features or that fix existing issues will be most welcome.
 This is my first gem, so just commenting on an issue and giving some insight into how something should work will be appreciated.
 No contribution is too small.